 Endometriosis, polycystic ovaries syndrome (PCOS), pelvic inflammatory disease (PID), fibroids and abnormal cervical cell changes are some of the commonly acknowledged reasons conventional medicine relate to menstrual problems, period pain and fertility issues.
 The actual causes of these conditions are largely unknown from the conventional medicine point of view.
-Treatments typically involve hormonal medications or invasive surgery.
+Treatments typically involve hormonal medications or surgery.

 Menstruation and reproductive functions are related to the fluctuations of several hormones.
 In TCM we acknowledge this in addition to our unique understanding and terminology of bodily functions and fluids.
 This understanding helps explain the root cause of many gynaecological and menstrual problems.
 In order for the smooth, pain-free, and regular flow of periods to happen the amounts and flow of what we call the Yin and the Yang, the Qi and the Blood must all be sufficient and balanced.

 Hormones, Yin, Yang, Qi and Blood can easily get disrupted and out of balance either by being depleted, excessive, blocked or stagnated.
 This happens due to one or a combination of factors, including:

 The good news is many period and gynaecological problems can be prevented, treated or minimized by observation, awareness, and action.

 How can TCM help period problems and ease the pain?

 To help overcome period problems TCM treatments may include acupuncture, herbal medicine, remedial massage, cupping and heat (moxa).
 Treatments are timed according to the woman’s menstrual cycle.
 Typically the strategy is to promote flow pre-period to reduce pain and pre-menstrual symptoms, and then nourish and supplement post period when blood has been lost.